isaqb-org/glossary/manuscript/1-terms-A-C.md

 {#term-acyclic-dependencies-principle}
 ### Acyclic Dependencies Principle

-A fundamental heuristic for designing the structure of software systems (also see [Package Principles](#term-package-principles)).
-It demands that there be no cycles in the dependence graph of a system, which is actually a [necessity](https://en.wikipedia.org/wiki/Directed_acyclic_graph) for [*hierarchical* decomposition](https://en.wikipedia.org/wiki/Functional_decomposition).
+A fundamental principle for designing the structure of software systems (also see [Package Principles](#term-package-principles)).
+It demands that there be no cycles in the dependence graph of a system, which is also a [necessity](https://en.wikipedia.org/wiki/Directed_acyclic_graph) for [*hierarchical* decomposition](https://en.wikipedia.org/wiki/Functional_decomposition).

 Avoiding dependence cycles is essential for [low coupling](#term-coupling) and [maintainability](#term-maintainability-quality-attribute), as *all* components in a dependence cycle effectively (even if indirectly) depend on each other, which makes it hard to understand, change or replace any part of the cycle in isolation (also see [Lilienthal-2019](#ref-lilienthal-2019)).

-Although Robert C. Martin ([Martin-2003](#ref-martin-2003)) expressed it in terms of large components of object-oriented software, the ADP is a *universal* heuristic.
-It goes back (at least) to one of the origins of software architecture, the classic 1972 paper "On the Criteria To Be Used in Decomposing Systems into Modules" ([Parnas-1972](#ref-parnas-1972)), which *concludes* "that hierarchical structure and 'clean' decomposition are two desirable but independent properties of a systemstructure."
+Although Robert C. Martin ([Martin-2003](#ref-martin-2003)) expressed it in terms of large components of object-oriented software, the ADP is a *universal* principle.
+It goes back (at least) to one of the origins of software architecture, the classic 1972 paper "On the Criteria To Be Used in Decomposing Systems into Modules" ([Parnas-1972](#ref-parnas-1972)), which *concludes* that hierarchical structure along with "clean" decomposition are desirable properties of any system.

 It can be argued that a dependence cycle, even before considering its various practical problems, is logically already as flawed as a [circular argument](https://en.wikipedia.org/wiki/Circular_reasoning) or [circular definition](https://en.wikipedia.org/wiki/Fallacies_of_definition#Circularity).
-So a cyclic structure can neither be an *appropriate* nor meaningful model of the inherent concepts, responsibilities and purpose of a system.
-And that divergence would virtually guarantee for problems to arise, which is exactly the point of a *principled* approach.
+As a structural contradiction, a cycle can neither be an *appropriate* nor meaningful model of the inherent nature and purpose of a system.
+And that conceptual divergence alone virtually guarantees for (unpredictable) problems to arise, which is exactly what a [*principled*](#term-design-principle) approach guards against.

 Category: Design-Principle